 - Limited hard drive space: This issue can also occur because your PC’s hard drive has little storage space left

 As there are various potential reasons behind the 0x800705aa error, there are numerous possible fixes for it.
-To solve it right away, try applying these potential resolutions.
+So, to solve it right away, try applying these potential resolutions.

 How can I fix the error 0x800705aa in Windows 11?